jscottbranson/xrpl-validation-tracker/README.md

 ## To Do Items
 1. Transition to Postgres or another production database
-2. Improve database structure & index the database
+2. Improve database structure, consolidate queries, & index the database
 3. Improve the websocket server `ws_server` in the `aggregator` - accept headers, subscribe messages, etc.
 4. API access - mimic Data API v2 + live validation stream subscription (notify missing) - consider developing a `db_reader` package to retrieve requests.
 5. Multiple "To-do" items are noted in comments throughout the code.